No Disability Insurance ?

 You have already used up most of your sick pay and what will you do if the boss has to let you go until you're able to return to work?
 What will you do for income when the paychecks stop?

-Having neither personal long term disability insurance nor group disability insurance paid by your employer, you and your family may have some hard times ahead.
+Having no long term income protection plan ready, you and your family may have some hard times ahead.
 If you were physically unable to work, how many months could you and your family survive financially ?
 How long would that be : 3 months, 6 months, 1 year or 5 years ?

 How will the mortgage and the car payment get paid ?
 How about groceries and utilities ?

-If you have not become disabled, you would be wise to talk with us to see what can be done to provide a SHIELD for your payhecks.
+If do not have a viable income protection plan in place, you would be wise to talk with us to see what can be done to provide a SHIELD for your paychecks.

-(If you are already disabled, it could be too late to get that shield.)
+(If you are already are unable to work, it could be too late to get that shield in place.)

 If Your Employer DOES Provide